Varshit2448/Data-Analysis-Hackathon/readme.md

 ## Acknowledgements
 This project is a complete brain child of
-[Abhiram Mangipudi](https://github.com/K0MPLEXWorksTogether/).
+Abhiram Mangipudi and Varshith Reddy.
 If you like the work, please consider leaving a star, or coming forward for contributions.

 ## License
 This project is released under the [MIT License](./LICENSE)